top of page

 While confidentiality is essential, privacy alone is not what allows most people to truly open up.
 What matters just as much is the felt experience of being met by a therapist with genuine positive regard.

-People tend to open when they sense that they are truly welcome, not evaluated, analyzed, and judged.
-In therapy, this is often described as unconditional positive regard, the experience of being accepted as you are, even when you are struggling.
-When a therapist feels genuine curiosity and compassion for you, you’ll feel it, and trust will grow naturally.
+People tend to open when they sense that they are truly welcome, not evaluated, analyzed, or judged.
+In therapy, this is what we call unconditional positive regard.
+It’s the experience of being accepted as you are, even when you are struggling, crying, hurting, worrying, raging, or feeling completely hopeless.
+When a therapist feels genuine curiosity and compassion for you, you will feel it, and trust grows naturally.

 And this is where confidentiality becomes especially important, not just emotionally, but practically.